 Time-series data are availble from the 1990's.

-Charts the inception of slavery in Africa and its rise as perpetuated on both sides of the Atlantic Ocean, with particular focus on the United Kingdom, France, and the United States.
+Charts the practice of slave trade on both sides of the Atlantic Ocean, with particular focus on the involvement of England/the United Kingdom, France, and the United States, but also containing materials pertaining to Portugal/Brazil, Spain and Denmark.
 Access guaranteed until March 30, 2022

 Full text and image access to the world's first fully illustrated weekly newspaper.
 The publication presents a vivid picture of British and world events in the nineteenth and twentieth centuries.
 Access guaranteed until March 30, 2022